tektoncd/operator/docs/TektonConfig.md

     operator: "Equal"
     value: "value1"
     effect: "NoSchedule"
+  priorityClassName: system-node-critical
 ```

 This is an `Optional` section.

+**NOTE**: If `spec.config.priorityClassName` is used, then the required [`priorityClass`][priorityClass] is
+expected to be created by the user to get the Tekton resources pods in running state
 ### Pipeline
 Pipeline section allows user to customize the Tekton pipeline features.
 This allow user to customize the values in configmaps.